The Zika Virus & Mosquito Control in New Bedford, Dartmouth & Fall River

 What is Zika Virus?

-Zika is spread to humans mainly through mosquito bites.
+The Zika Virus is spread to humans mainly through mosquito bites.
 Specifically the Aedes Aegypti & the Aedes Albopictus (Asian Tiger) species.
 The Asian Tiger is present in Massachusetts in the summertime and, therefore, it is expected we will be at risk for Zika this summer.
 Zika can also be transmitted through sexual activity, blood transfusions, laboratory exposure and from pregnant mother to child.
 While outbreaks have previously occurred in Africa, Southeast Asia & the Pacific islands, Zika was thought to be a rather harmless virus due to the mild symptoms.
 All of that changed when a link was made in Brazil between a rise in Zika cases and a rise in microcephaly in infants.

 The Symptoms of Zika